 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Hickeys, or love bites, are harmless.
-However, some people may find that they need to cover them or reduce their appearance.
-There are many home remedies a person can try to get rid of hickeys more quickly.
+However, some people may find that they need to cover or reduce their appearance.
+Remedies such as applying an ice pack can help to reduce the appearance.

 A hickey is a temporary mark that can appear after someone sucks on another person’s skin.
 Hickeys occur when tiny blood vessels just below the surface of the skin burst and leak into the surrounding soft tissues.

 Hickeys tend to appear as a patch of decolorization.
 These patches are typically pink, red, or purple when they first appear and may also be tender to the touch.
 As the bruise heals, the hickey may become bluer.